 After spending your first day in Plovdiv exploring all of the ancient historic sites of the Old Town, its time to spend your second day exploring the trendy streets of Plovdiv’s trendy Kapana neighboourhood.

-Located, at most, a 10 minute walk downhill from the Old Town, Kapana can feel like a different world from the ancient sites of the historical centre.
-This quarter, which translates to “The Trap” in Bulgarian, has been completely refurbished in the past few years and even has seen a significant transformation from when we were there 3 years ago.
+Located, at most, a 10-minute walk downhill from the Old Town, Kapana can feel like a different world from the ancient sites of the historical centre.
+This quarter, which translates to “The Trap” in Bulgarian, has been completely refurbished in the past few years and even has seen a significant transformation from when we were there in 2016.

-This all changed as the government won the bid for European capital of culture and was able to pour a massive investment into the formerly decrepit quarter.
+This all changed as the government won the bid for European capital of culture (shared with Matera, Italy in 2019) and was able to pour a massive investment into the formerly decrepit quarter.
 Businesses were encouraged to open and artists were commissioned to make the streets and walls as colourful as possible.

 Plovdiv Street Art